WALSH/LANGAN INTRODUCTION

 The Kenny family

 Originally Catholics who later converted to Protestantism, the Kenny family established themselves in Ballinrobe in 1740.
-For several generations the Kennys owned and managed a large estate plus the local flour mill, located on Bridge Street in Ballinrobe.
-"A Topographic Dictionary of Ireland "by Samuel Lewis, written in 1837 listed the Kenny seat as follows:
+For several generations the Kennys owned and managed a large estate plus a flour mill, located on Bridge Street in Ballinrobe.

 Robe Villa is the seat of Courtney Kenny, Esq., in the demesne of which, and on the bank of the river are the remains of the abbey"